ANG3L0/notes-bloggo/docs/travel journal/dubai_2024.md

 Good thing the luggage took 90 minutes to get delivered to the belt though, so it didn't matter much.

-I live in NY and so I always joke around internally that NY is a shithole, but I've never felt such relief and joy getting back home to my NY apartment.
+I live in NY and so I always joke around internally that NY is a shithole, but I've never felt such relief and joy getting out of the airport and home to my NY apartment.

 ## Conclusion And Lessons